kellerza/mqtt_entity/README.md

 To run the tests, you need to have Python 3.12+ installed.

-The `--mqtt` connects to a live HomeAssistant instance using the MQTT broker.
+The `--mqtt` connects to a live Home Assistant instance using the MQTT broker.

 ```bash
 uv run pytest --mqtt